 Overview: Metric Builder for Snowflake

-How to access the Query Builder for Snowflake
+How to access Custom Metrics and Metric Builder for Snowflake

-Navigate to Metrics > Query Builder to access the Query Builder for Snowflake.
-Click the green + Create Custom Metric button and select your connected Snowflake Data Source from the Data Source drop-down list.
+Navigate to Metrics > Custom Metrics to access the Metric Builder for Snowflake.
+Click the green + New Custom Metric button and select your connected Snowflake Data Source from the Data Source drop-down list.

-How to use the Query Builder for Snowflake
+How to use the Metric Builder for Snowflake